g-battaglia/kerykeion/README.md

 ## Integrate Kerykeion Functionalities in Your Project

 If you are interested in integrating Kerykeion's astrological functionalities into your project, I would be happy to collaborate with you.
-Whether you need custom features, support, or consultation, feel free to reach out to me at my [kerykeion.astrology@gmail.com](mailto:kerykeion.astrology@gmail.com) email address.
+Whether you need custom features, support, or consultation, feel free to reach out to me at my [email](mailto:kerykeion.astrology@gmail.com?subject=Integration%20Request) address.

 ## License

 This project is licensed under the AGPL-3.0 License.
 To understand how this impacts your use of the software, please see the [LICENSE](LICENSE) file for details.
-If you have questions, you can reach out to me at my [email](mailto:battaglia.giacomo@yahoo.it?subject=Kerykeion) address.
+If you have questions, you can reach out to me at my [email](mailto:kerykeion.astrology@gmail.com?subject=Kerykeion) address.
 As a rule of thumb, if you are using this library in a project, you should open source the code of the project with a compatible license.

 You can implement the logic of kerykeion in your project and also keep it closed source by using a third party API, like the [AstrologerAPI](https://rapidapi.com/gbattaglia/api/astrologer/).
 The AstrologerAPI is AGPL-3.0 compliant.
 Subscribing to the API is also, currently, the best way to support the project.